uPesy/easyeda2kicad.py/README.md

   <a href="https://jlcpcb.com/caa"><img src="https://raw.githubusercontent.com/uPesy/easyeda2kicad.py/master/ressources/jlcpcb_banner.png" width="750"></a>
 </div>

-If this tool save you a lot of time when designing a PCB, please consider to support the project by :
+If this tool has saved you a lot of time when designing a PCB, please consider to support the project by :
 - using my link on your first order on JLCPCB : https://jlcpcb.com/caa
 - buying me a coffee :